Since launching in 2020, OMC has grown to more than 30 Oklahoma journalism collaborators, including newspapers, broadcasters and digital news outlets:

-The Black Wall Street Times, the Broken Arrow Sentinel, CNHI Oklahoma, Cherokee Phoenix, Curbside Chronicle, Edible OKC, The Frontier, Gaylord News, Griffin Media, KFOR, KGOU, KOSU, The Lawton Constitution, Moore Monthly, Mvskoke Media, the Native American Journalists Association, NonDoc, Oklahoma City Free Press, The Oklahoma Eagle, Oklahoma Gazette, The Oklahoman, Oklahoma Watch, Osage News, StateImpact Oklahoma, Streetlight, Telemundo Oklahoma, Tulsa World, University of Oklahoma Student Media and Verified News Network.
+The Black Wall Street Times, the Broken Arrow Sentinel, CNHI Oklahoma, Cherokee Phoenix, Cookson Hills Publishers, Curbside Chronicle, Edible OKC, The Frontier, Gaylord News, Griffin Media, KFOR, KGOU, KOSU, KWGS, The Lawton Constitution, Mvskoke Media, the Indigenous Journalists Association, Investigate Midwest, Langston University, NonDoc, OETA, Oklahoma City Free Press, The Oklahoma Eagle, The Oklahoman, Oklahoma Voice, Oklahoma Watch, Osage News, StateImpact Oklahoma, Streetlight, Telemundo Oklahoma, Tulsa World, UCO Vista, University of Oklahoma Student Media and Verified News Network.

 In 2023, OMC became a strategic partner with the Oklahoma Press Association, a trade association representing more than 170 state newspapers and news organizations.